 Key Takeaways

-- Additional triggers for vignette ads expand when ads appear
+- Additional triggers expand when ads appear.

-- They’re enabled by default after March 9, 2026
+- Enabled by default after March 9, 2026.

-- Designed to increase AdSense revenue via engaged users
+- Designed to increase AdSense revenue via engaged users.

-- Guardrails remain in place to protect UX
+- Guardrails remain in place to protect UX.

 People Also Ask (FAQs)